-There are a few requirements you have to meet to determine if you’re eligible for the deduction.
-To take advantage of the student loan interest deduction, you must check off each of the following:
+There are a few requirements you have to meet to determine if you’re eligible for a student loan interest deduction.
+To take advantage of the deduction, you must check off each of the following:

-- You were enrolled in a degree program at least half of the time when you took out the loan.
+You were enrolled in a degree program at least half-time when you took out the loan.

 How Do You Claim Your Deduction?

 If you meet the criteria, you’re then able to claim your deduction when you file your taxes.
 To do so, you have to enter certain information about your student loan in tax form 1040, which is the form most people use to file their taxes.
 If you paid $600 or more in interest on your student loans, your loan provider should send you a form called the 1098-E.

 This 1098-E form has all the information you need to fill out tax form 1040 correctly, including how much interest you paid on your student loans in the past year.

 Can You Claim the Deduction if You’re Married?